gophercoders/website/content/install/testing-the-install.md

 should print a message and then show you a gopher in the terminal.

 We are almost done.
 There is another way to run your program to `go build` command.
-The `go build` command will build your program but will not run it.
+The `go build` command will build your program, but will not run it.
 Instead it creates a new program that you can run.
 Try typing this in your terminal

 {{< hilight lang="sh" style="neon" lineNumbers="n" >}}